w3f/polkadot-wiki/docs/learn/learn-consensus.md

 [Ouroboros Praos](https://eprint.iacr.org/2017/573.pdf), with some key differences in chain selection rule and slot time adjustments.
 BABE assigns block production slots to validators according to stake and using the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
 [randomness cycle](./learn-cryptography.md#randomness).
-The chains runtime is required to provide the BABE authority list and randomness to the host via a consensus message in the header of the first block of each epoch.
+The chain’s runtime is required to provide the BABE authority list and randomness to the host via a consensus message in the header of the first block of each epoch.